losrobbos/react-native-guide/README.md

 You probably can see in the sample:
 - a lot of React concepts still work the very same in a React native application
 - also state management is practically the same (both for Context & Redux)
+- also fetching data from APis works exactly the same, using fetch.
+But also any other lib like axios will work.

 The main differences:
 - Page components are typically called "Screens"